Riverside Wildfire Lawyers

 Burning debris may seem like an easy way to dispose of waste, but it’s a dangerous practice.
 One study found that debris burning is a major cause of smaller wildfires with a median size of 0.4 hectares.
 Wind and dry conditions can cause flames to spread far beyond the intended burn site.
 What starts as a small fire can quickly grow into an uncontrollable blaze, damaging homes and land in its path.

-The Danger of Unattended Campfires
+The Danger Of Unattended Campfires

 Human Carelessness